Like us on Facebook

 Ian Harvey

-Catholics around the world hold the saints in veneration, one of those being Joan of Arc.
-For centuries churches and cathedrals across Europe drew power, prestige, and patronage with their collections of holy relics.
+Catholics around the world hold the saints in veneration, among them being that of Joan of Arc.
+For centuries, churches and cathedrals across Europe drew power, prestige, and patronage with their collections of holy relics.
 Those relics were often bits of the remains of a saint or saints.

 Different people feel drawn to different saints for personal reasons, and sometimes an area or region might hold a special affection for a particular saint who came from that place.
 In France, many people have such a reverence for Joan of Arc.
 At only 18, Joan led the French army to victory over the English at Orléans.

+In 1867, in the attic of Paris apothecary, the ashes from the foot of St. Joan’s pyre were discovered.
 They were in a jar with a label that said “remains found under the stake of Joan of Arc, Virgin of Orleans.”
-The jar was taken to a museum and kept there for decades, according to the Telegraph.
+Following its discovery, the jar was taken to a museum and kept there for decades.
+However, in 2007, analysis of the artifact revealed that the ashes in the jar were not, in fact, from the saint after all.

-Their best guess is that the fake was concocted sometime in the 19th century, maybe to help move along Joan’s beatification process, according to a story put out by NBC News.
-She was finally canonized in 1920 by the Roman Catholic Church.
+Their best guess is that the fake was concocted sometime in the 19th century, maybe to help move along Joan’s beatification process.
+This may hold some merit, as she wasn’t canonized by the Roman Catholic Church until 1920.
+Why the jar was found at an apothecary also suggests that the remains are that of a mummy.

 In medieval times, powdered mummy remains were put to use in various medications.
 They were used to treat all manner of blood problems, long or painful periods, and complaints of the stomach, according to Dr. Charlier.
 His team assumes that the apothecary transformed the mummy remains into a fake relic of Joan of Arc, but why he would have done so is a mystery.